TylerWaugh01/TylerWaugh01/README.md

 - 🔭 I’m currently working on a Javascript Matching Game and Bootstrap website
 - 🌱 I’m currently learning Bootstrap with Nucamp!
 - 👯 I’m looking to collaborate on any and all projects.
 - 🤔 I’m looking for help with everything!
-You can always learn more
+You can always learn more.
 - 📫 How to reach me: Please email me at waughphoto@gmail.com - let's collaborate!
-- 😄 Pronouns: he/him
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am also a musician and photographer!

 <!--